This is a controversial opinion, but I rather like CSS-in-JS. 😬🚨

 I think it's important to run compile-time checks on your site, but I think tools like Chromatic are a much more reliable check.
 They run in CI and capture any differences in the rendered visual output.

-All of that said: If type-safety is a must-have, you don't have to give it up!
+That said, if type-safety is a must-have, you don't have to give it up!
 You'd just need to keep your styles in a JS object, and interpolate them in.
 This tweet from Fatih Kalifa shows how he set up his types for CSS variables.

 CSS variables enjoy healthy browser support amongst the 4 leading browsers, but it's missing IE support: